oceanicsdotio/oceanics.io/README.md

 ### Deploy

+Build the necessary containers with `$(bathysphere build)`.
+This may take a while to resolve dependencies.

-The development environment is deployed locally with `docker-compose up -d`, and the production environment with `kubectl`.
+The development environment is deployed locally with `$(bathysphere up)`, and the production environment with `kubectl`.

 | Service             | Port   | Description                                 |
 | ------------------- | ------ | ------------------------------------------- |